techieheart/clothing_website/README.md

 - Smooth scrolling in each section.
 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.

-💙 Join the channel to see more videos like this.